 To re-process these raw files:

-You may also want to follow the procedure in the Advanced Workflow Suggestions section of this User's Guide for locking the exposure and film base color for the entire roll of film.
+You may also want to follow the procedure in the Advanced Workflow Suggestions section of this Manual for locking the exposure and film base color for the entire roll of film.
 This will give the best quality scans.